After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 The choice is completely yours!

 Future Plan?
-I am considering spreading my wings should opportunities arise to head up bigger organisations in the role of a CFO/CEO/MD.
+I am considering spreading my wings should opportunities arise to head up bigger organizations in the role of a CFO/CEO/MD.

-I do believe my experience gained in smaller organisations and start-ups will add value to bigger organisations in the future.
+I do believe my experience gained in smaller organizations and start-ups will add value to bigger organizations in the future.
 I aim to be an Influential leader who will positively impact the lives of everyone

 Key Takeaways from my journey?